ECALC Program for Reducing College Student Alcohol Abuse

 The trial information does not specify whether you need to stop taking your current medications.

-Is the ECALC program safe for humans?
+What prior data suggests that the ECALC program is safe for college students?

 ME